After the latest (AN)OTHER ORGY workshop

 >> Listen to the interviews here!

-“A festival marked by unrestrained debauchery,” says the Duden; “a nocturnal Bacchanalian celebration; a sacred ritual; a mystical religious service; a secret cult gathering at night,” says the etymology; “collective acts that deliberately violate social norms,” says the Wikipedia entry.
+“A festival of unbridled debauchery,” says the Duden; “a nocturnal celebration of Bacchus; a sacred ritual; a mystical religious service; a secret cult gathering at night,” says the etymology; “collective acts that deliberately violate social norms,” says the Wikipedia entry.

 An orgy!
-Whether shrouded in legend or downright crude, there’s no doubt that our cultural unconscious is filled with countless hazy notions of what an orgy might be.
+Shrouded in legend or just plain crude.
+Either way, our cultural unconscious is filled with countless hazy notions of what an orgy might be like.
 It’s no wonder it’s on so many people’s bucket lists.
 Wait no longer!
 Our three-day, insatiable workshop takes this fantasy to heart.

-• Through the dance form of contact improvisation and touch exercises from sexological bodywork, we explore how to engage with our bodies fully, open ourselves to a flow without preconceptions, and navigate it as safely as possible.
+Through the dance form Contact Improvisation and touch exercises from Sexological Bodywork, we explore how to engage in full-body contact, open ourselves to a flow without preconceived expectations, and navigate it as safely as possible.

-• Mindfulness and physical exercises will encourage you to observe more closely, to bring what is happening into sharper focus, to notice how it affects you, so that you can engage with it with integrity and greater agency—or simply take a break.
+Mindfulness and physical exercises will encourage you to observe more closely, to bring what’s happening into sharper focus, to notice how it affects you, so that you can engage with it with integrity and greater agency—or even take a break now and then.

-• I want to create plenty of space for reflection, contemplation, and discussion—to let the experience settle and gently explore it.
-What do these attempts at orgies reveal and make tangible?
+I’d like to create plenty of space for reflection, contemplation, and discussion—to let the experience sink in and gently explore it.
+What do these attempts at orgies reveal and make us feel?
 How does this relate to me, to our group, and to society?

 Thesis: You learn to celebrate orgies by celebrating orgies.
-So we’ll launch several orgy experiments, reflect on them again and again, and use the insights gained to dive into the next orgy, emerge from it, reflect on it, and another orgy… They’re certainly diverse enough!
-There will be luxurious, lazy lounging, as if we were the vine-entwined, magnificent bodies of antiquity.
-There could be pyjama party-pillow fight-style chaos full of wild dry humping, just like in our teenage years.
-At times, it might feel as though everyone is transforming into creatures of flora and fauna—into mushroom networks growing over one another or schools of dolphins penetrating every breathing hole, into jellyfish drifting with the waves—instead of always having to do it ourselves.
+So we’ll launch several attempts at orgies, reflect on them again and again, and use the insights we gain to dive into the next orgy, emerge from it, reflect on it, and then another orgy… They’re certainly multifaceted enough!
+There will be luxurious, lazy lounging, as if we were magnificent bodies from antiquity entwined with grapevines.
+There could be pyjama party-style pillow fight mayhem full of wild dry humping, just like in our teenage years.
+At times, it might feel as though everyone is transforming into creatures of flora and fauna—into mushroom networks growing over one another, or schools of dolphins penetrating every breathing hole, into jellyfish drifting with the waves—instead of always having to do it ourselves.

-As workshop facilitators, we carefully build up all these seemingly impossible possibilities and provide playful guidance that you can use to find your bearings and dive even deeper, rather than stumbling in a vacuum.
+As workshop facilitators, we carefully build up all these “impossible” possibilities and provide playful guidance that you can use to orient yourselves and dive even deeper, rather than stumbling around in a vacuum.
 We invite you to slow down, breathe, and feel.
-To broaden your perspective and experience your own self-expression as an influential, self-influencing part of a greater whole.
+To broaden your perspective and experience your own self-expression as an influential and mutually influential part of a greater whole.
 Bubbly and invigorating, like a glass of champagne!

 Organizational Matters

-We’ll start together on Friday at 3:30 p.m.
-Please try to arrive by 3:00 p.m., as we’ll be conducting COVID tests beforehand.
+On Friday, we'll start together at 3:30 p.m.
+Please try to be there by 3:00 p.m.—we'll be conducting COVID tests beforehand.

-We plan to finish on Sunday around 4:00 p.m.
+We plan to wrap up on Sunday around 4:00 p.m.

-Getting tested for STIs beforehand is definitely a good idea, and especially before the orgy, it’s a great opportunity.
-At the last sex-positive meetup, many people talked about S.A.M.
+Getting tested for STIs beforehand is definitely a good idea, and it’s a particularly good opportunity right before the orgy.
+At the last sex-positive meetup, a lot of people talked about S.A.M.
 Health—maybe that’s something for you.

 Right now, the plan is to order food on Friday night and Saturday night.